 Welcome to confidential therapy and support.

-I am Kate Williams, a Licensed Clinical Social Worker living in the Northwest.
+I am Kate Williams, a Licensed Clinical Social Worker and EMDR certified therapist living in the Northwest.

-I am a certified trauma professional and grief specialist with over twelve years of experience working in a variety of settings including primary care, outpatient substance abuse treatment, community-based mental health, school settings and private practice.
+I am a seasoned and certified trauma and anxiety specialist with over twelve years of experience working in a variety of settings including primary care, outpatient substance abuse treatment, community-based mental health, school settings and private practice.

 I am aware of my own privilege and remain conscious of that both in my work and my personal life.